133-135 Bethnal Green Road[email protected]

 I AM INTERESTED!

 We will follow up with a short application form that should take you no more than 20 minutes to complete.
-This is to give us an idea of what your interests are, and start a conversation as to whether the course might be the right thing for you.
+This is to give us an idea of what your interests are, and start a conversation as to whether the programme might be the right thing for you.
 After you’ve submitted your application, you’ll be invited to:

 Applications are taken on a rolling basis until all spaces are filled - if you are reading this, then applications are still open!